Drkun/ZSTCI/README.md

 Python version: 3.6

-Datasets
+__Datasets__

 We evaluate our methods in CUB-200-2011 and CIFAR100.
-(Note: CUB-200-2011 do not split the train set and test set in the original folder, the splited datasets can be download from this [link]（https://drive.google.com/drive/folders/1sjJTCbVriYSbntQfGMQUJH7y2D_UogT2） according to the original provided train/test text file.)
+(Note: CUB-200-2011 do not split the train set and test set in the original folder, the splited datasets can be download from this [link](ttps://drive.google.com/drive/folders/1sjJTCbVriYSbntQfGMQUJH7y2D_UogT2) according to the original provided train/test text file.)

-Train and test
+__Train and test__

-run CUB:
+__run CUB:__

 bash  run_demo_cub.sh

-run Cifar100:
+__run Cifar100:__

 bash  run_demo_cifar.sh